yairm210/Purity/Readme.md

 ### Advanced usage

-Further details are available in the [documentation site](https://yairm210.github.io/Purity/)
+Further details are available in the [documentation](https://yairm210.github.io/Purity/)

 ### Rules